lilJuan4168/MLOpsAPI/README.md

 <p align=center><img src=img/newDocs.png><p>

 <p>The api querys were made using <b>psycopg2</b> module to comunicate with a remote postgresql database where the datasets were allocated.</p>
-<p>Function 2 endpoint was made using pandas  because ratings datasets CSVs combined was too big to upload to the remote database and github, so it was transformed to parquet format, thereby a 385mb CSV file was transformed in a 29.5mb parquet file to work well with pandas instead of sql.</p>
+<p>Function 2 endpoint was made using pandas  because ratings dataset CSV combined was too big to upload to the remote database and github, so it was transformed to parquet format, thereby a 385mb CSV file was transformed in a 29.5mb parquet file to work well with pandas instead of sql.</p>

 <h3>DEPLOYMENT </h3>